Types of vision systems

 Compact vision systems are based on embedded processing technology and combine the processor, industrial communication interfaces and support for multiple cameras in a robust, compact industrial housing.
 These systems offer optimised heat dissipation and enable the use of fast processors at maximum performance, allowing the simultaneous operation of multiple cameras.
 Compact vision systems generally include an inbuilt graphical user interface that can be operated directly with a touch screen monitor or mouse and keyboard.
 Live images and results can be displayed on a monitor connected directly to the system.

-PC based vision systems
+Computer based vision systems

-Where the application requirements go beyond a compact vision system in terms of processing power, number and types of cameras, or where dedicated FPGA processors are required, vision systems are often based on an industrial PC either in a 19" rack or a compact panel mounted unit.
+Where the application requirements go beyond a compact vision system in terms of processing power, number and types of cameras, or where dedicated FPGA processors are required, vision systems are often based on an industrial Computer either in a 19" rack or a compact panel mounted unit.
 The open bus architecture enables assembly of bespoke systems and fitting of additional interface cards.
 As far as user software is concerned a wide choice of easy to use graphical user interfaces are available along with programming libraries for development of bespoke applications.

-A solution based on PC systems offers the highest degree of flexibility, however, care has to be taken to choose the appropriate operating system and selected components.
+A solution based on Computer systems offers the highest degree of flexibility, however, care has to be taken to choose the appropriate operating system and selected components.
 Modern cameras produce high data rates and demanding software solutions require immense computing power.
 Due to the extreme loads it is essential that absolute compatibility is achieved to ensure a successful solution.
 Sourcing all the components separately increases risk and can take significant time.

-STEMMER IMAGING is uniquely positioned with our advanced integration service, where we ensure that all the components are configured together, tested and validated, giving the customer the low risk advantage of a compact vision system combined with the flexibility and processing power of a PC based system.
+STEMMER IMAGING is uniquely positioned with our advanced integration service, where we ensure that all the components are configured together, tested and validated, giving the customer the low risk advantage of a compact vision system combined with the flexibility and processing power of a Computer based system.